MovalAgroingenieria/wua/custom/satincholete/backend_theme_v10_mod_satincholete/README.rst

 Description
 ===========

-This module modificates a few parameters of backend theme v10.
+This module modifies a few parameters of backend theme v10.
-Some of this parameters can be ajusted through application in /Settings/Technical/User Interface/Backend Settings).
+Some of this parameters can be adjusted through application in /Settings/Technical/User Interface/Backend Settings).

-It also adds some css classes with the selected parameters (as colors) that can be used in reports for armonization.
+It also adds some css classes with the selected parameters (as colors) that can be used in reports for harmonization.

 Note that variables_mod.less and backend_mod.css files are not tracked by git.